 The thyroid is a gland, meaning it excretes hormones, located in the neck.
 The main purpose of the thyroid is to regulate metabolism, including how we metabolize food and regulate body temperature.

 It does this with a feedback system that relies on hormones, such as thyroid stimulating hormone (TSH) that the brain’s pituitary gland produces in order to trigger the thyroid to excrete T3 and T4.

-T3 (triiodothyronine) is an active form of the thyroid hormone, while T4 (triiodothyronine) is the inactive form.
+T3 (triiodothyronine) is an active form of the thyroid hormone, while T4 (thyroxine) is the inactive form.
 These are what actually change the rate at which the body uses energy (metabolizes).

 When the Thyroid is Not Functioning Properly

 Hypothyroidism is when the thyroid cannot offer up enough of these hormones to function normally.
 (Inversely, hyperthyroidism is when the thyroid over-functions and makes too much of the hormones.)

 In more extreme cases, hypothyroidism can lead to goiters (swelling in the neck) as the thyroid increases in size to try to create more hormones.

 It is believed that nearly 5% of the population suffers from hypothyroidism but it is much more common in women.
 As many as 1 in 10 women have this condition.